BY-LAWS OF THE EASTERN PSYCHOLOGICAL ASSOCIATION, INC.

 [c] She/he shall invest surplus funds in securities as authorized by the Directors and be responsible for their custody, and shall promptly report and transmit to the Executive Officer interest earned by such securities.

-[d] He/she shall maintain a full and complete record of all disbursements, cash on hand, and securities held in custody, shall within a reasonable time exhibit the books upon request to any Member of the Association, and shall be bonded in an amount fixed by the Directors.
+[d] He/she shall maintain a full and complete record of all disbursements, cash on hand, and securities held in custody, shall within a reasonable time exhibit the books upon request to any Member of the Association

-Specific tasks and responsibilities of the Association shall be conducted by such standing committees as are hereinafter provided by these By-Laws and such special committees as may be established by votes of the Members or the Directors.
+ARTICLE VII COMMITTEES: Specific tasks and responsibilities of the Association shall be conducted by such standing committees as are hereinafter provided by these By- Laws and such special committees as may be established by votes of the Members or the Directors.

 1. PROGRAM:

 [a] Membership: The Program Committee shall consist of members appointed by the Board.
 The size of the Committee shall be determined by the Board and altered as it deems necessary.
+Each member shall serve a three-year term.
 The Chair of the Committee shall be appointed by the Directors in consultation with members of the Committee and shall be a non-voting member of the Board during her/his term of office.
+The Chair shall serve a three-year term that could be renewed by mutual agreement between the Program Committee Chair and the Board of Directors.
 The President and the Executive Officer shall be ex-officio members of this Committee.

 [b] Duties: The Program Committee shall solicit the scientific program from the Members by an official Call for Papers to be issued by the Executive Officer not less than one hundred twenty (120) days prior to an Annual Meeting.
 The Committee shall transmit the scientific program to the Executive Officer not less than forty (40) days prior to a Meeting, shall direct the scientific program of a Meeting, and shall perform such other duties as are prescribed in Article VIII, § 3.
 The Committee shall make its report to the Members through the Directors and at the Annual Business Session.